 In addition, as an effort to meet the California Air Resource Board requirement of all transit buses converting to zero-emission by 2030, the City of Clovis and CalStart Inc. partnered to conduct a feasibility study and generate an electrification master plan for Clovis Transit.
 This project is possible through Caltrans' Sustainable Communities Grant FY 20-21.
-The study is underway with CalStart gathering background information on Clovis Transit's operational data.
-Electric and hydrogen conversions will both be reviewed and analyzed to determine which conversion will be most beneficial for Clovis Transit.
-Once the feasibility study concludes and an electrification master plan is available, the plan will be presented to City Council in late 2022.
+The study by CalStart gathered background information on Clovis Transit's operational data and the probable zero emission technologies available.
+Electric and hydrogen conversions were reviewed and analyzed to determine which conversion would be most beneficial for Clovis Transit.
+The feasibility study has concluded, and the electrification master plan has been generated.
+In February 2023, the master plan was presented to the City Council.
+The required rollout plan will be submitted to CARB by July 2023.

 In March, 2020, the novel coronavirus (COVID19) spread throughout the globe causing a pandemic and a state of emergency in California and Clovis.
 A shelter-in-place order along with shuttering of all non-essential businesses resulted in a drastic reduction in ridership on fixed-route services and paratransit services in Clovis.
 A year after the initial stay-at-home order, schools and businesses opened with capacity restrictions.
 Ridership continued to struggle to recover riders.
 As more of the general public became vaccinated, the case rates were predicted to drop and conditions to improve.
 However, a COVID19 variant created a surge, increasing positive rates, and resulting in the reinstitution of a mask mandate in all public settings regardless of vaccination status.
 As of March 1, 2022, two years after the initial spread of the pandemic, the state government has removed the mask mandate for most public settings including most recently, public transit.
 Masks are not required to ride any Clovis Transit vehicle but will remain available free of charge to anyone needing one during their trip.
+As of February 28, 2023, the State of California terminated the COVID-19 state of emergency.
+Although, all restrictions have been lifted, ridership has not yet fully recovered.
+The City of Clovis continues a steady rise towards pre-pandemic levels.

 Ridership has not returned to the service levels prior to the pandemic but is improving each month.
 In the first days of the shut-down in March, 2020, Clovis Transit made a commitment to the community by ensuring all services would be available to those essential workers within Clovis and Fresno.
-For the last two years, Clovis Transit drivers have performed in an exceptional manner by maintaining a safe environment for passengers.
+For the last three years, Clovis Transit drivers have performed in an exceptional manner by maintaining a safe environment for passengers.
 Clovis Transit has great employees, however; we are short staffed.
 Driver shortage has been an issue in the past but was greatly exacerbated by the pandemic.
 The City as well as other public transit agencies have a challenging time recruiting commercial drivers.
-Clovis Transit has decided to purchase three ProMaster Minibuses which do not require a commercial license to operate.
-This will provide some staffing relief in the short-term and a greater degree of flexibility.
+During FY 2021-22, Clovis Transit decided to purchase three ProMaster Minibuses which do not require a commercial license to operate.
+This has provided some staffing relief in the short-term and a greater degree of flexibility.
 These minibuses seat 7 passengers and 3 mobility devices and will be used for the paratransit service.
+An additional eight ProMaster Minibuses have been ordered and will be received during FY2023-24.